ineiti/datahog/WIP.md

 # History

+## 2025-08-27

+### wasm-pack

+- compile datahog to npm-wasm
+- use npm-wasm in frontend
+- TODO:
+  - fix bug of `readonly __wbgt__flarch::tasks::wasm::test_interval: (a: number) => void;` created by `wasm-pack build --target web`
+    - remove the test from flarch?
+  - why do we need to call `init(new URL...)`, and the wasm-file is not put in the angular/vite directory?
+  - make sure files are correctly distributed in datahog/backend/npm-wasm
+  - make the storage working
+  - think how `WorldView` should look to make it usable both for the frontend and the backend
+    - is it needed on the backend?

 ## 2025-08-21

 ### Backend / wasm / frontend

 - Creating structure with common code, backend, wasm-library, and angular
 - Last action: created default angular app
-- Next steps:
-  - make sure files are correctly distributed in datahog/backend/npm-wasm
-  - compile datahog to npm-wasm
-  - use npm-wasm in frontend